 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - * The manuscript adheres to all the requirements outlined in the Author Guidelines, including the organisation of the manuscript, its formatting and references are made according to APA Seventh Edition.

-- * The submission file is in Microsoft Word document file format.
+- * The submission files are in Microsoft Word document file format.

-- * The document have been prepared to ensure a blind review, if submitting to a peer-reviewed section of the journal.
+- * The documents have been anonymised to ensure a blind review, if submitting to a peer-reviewed section of the journal.

 - * The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).